Mobile No. 1 (2022)

 Occupies a space 55" in diameter by 64" tall

-For our fifth mobile we decided to create a display centered on a lake and surrounded by a forested camp environment.
-Our large blue "LAKE FLUXUS" is circled by canoes, forest trees, campers, and a sky of billowing white clouds.
-As the mobile elements move in even the lightest in door air currents, the dynamic and spacious energy of mother nature -- water, trees, humans, sky, and clouds -- can be experienced.
+For our fifth mobile we created a display centered on a lake and surrounded by a forested camp environment.
+Our large blue "LAKE FLUXUS" is encircled by canoes, forest trees, campers, and a sky of billowing white clouds.
+As the mobile elements move in even the lightest indoor air currents, the dynamic and spacious energy of mother nature -- water, trees, humans, sky, and clouds -- can be experienced.

 Mobile in motion